-The new Verizon Unlimited plan is not replacing the old, no limits unlimited data plans that some users hung on to, but it is a more affordable option and a better way to get all of the data that you need without giving up the extras.
+The new Verizon Unlimited plans are not replacing the old, no limits unlimited data plans that some users hung on to, but it is a more affordable option for some users and if you like limits it’s may be a better way for you to get features at slower speeds and video at lower quality.

 You don’t need to switch to the Verizon Unlimited plan, but it could help you save money and stay connected without constantly monitoring and conserving your data.

 There are now two main Verizon Unlimited plans.
 You still get a personal hotspot and unlimited data, but you no longer get access to calling, texting and data in Canada and Mexico on the entry level plan and Verizon can limit your already limited connection at any time on the Go Unlimited plan.

 - Unlimited data. (data can be slowed anytime Verizon needs to for network congestion.)